adunning/dissertation/07-works.md

 Ibid., fols 145r"v.
 The first three of a long series of sermon-notes, which form the next section in W (fols 145–56v).
 RWH rightly rejected them.
 London, BL, Harley 325, fols 1–6, 34–7v, 174–9v, 203–8 (s. xiii^1^).
 No. 57 = no. 21 (W, fols 59v–64); no. 58 (fol.
 34r-v) is new.
 MS Harley 325 also contains nos.
 7, 15, 24, 27, 36, 60, (99).

-Oxford, Jesus College, 94, fols 74va–7vb (s. xiii^in^); Despite the formal attribution to 'Alexander, abbot of Cirencester' (p.
-22 above) RWH rejected nos 59–69: see pp. 22–3 above.
+Oxford, Jesus College, 94, fols 74va–7vb (s. xiii^in^); Despite the formal attribution to 'Alexander, abbot of Cirencester' RWH rejected nos 59–69 [@hunt:1984schools, pp. 22–23].

-Cambridge, University Library, li.
-1. 24, fols 123ra–7va, 140rb–2vb.
-RWH rejected all these: see p.
-22 above.
-The manuscript also contains no. 28: fols 141–2vb.
+- W, fol.
+41 (now missing).
+Contained no. (102), as may be inferred from Clement Canterbury's list of contents (fol. xvira).

 Peter Comestor, nos.
 153 and 97 (Schneyer).